Eigen-Robotics/Eigen-Robotics/README.md

 #### Requirements

-To get started you need to make sure `make` and `uv` is available in your path.
+To get started you need to make sure Python 3.11, `make`, and `uv` are available in your path.
 Make is used to facilitate a convenient way to execute and orchestrate the initial installation.

+1. Python 3.11
+    - verify with `python3 --version`
+    - ensure the reported version is `3.11.x`; the workspace is pinned to that series
-1. make
+2. make
     - check by executing `make --version`
     - if not availabe, check [make website](https://www.gnu.org/software/make/#download), or install using your package manager of choice if not included with the OS by default
-2. uv
+3. uv
     - check by executing `uv --version`
     - if not available see [how to install uv](https://docs.astral.sh/uv/getting-started/installation/)